dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/bigquery.md

 )
 ```

-## Additional destination options
+## Additional Destination Options

 You can configure the data location and various timeouts as shown below.
-This information is not a secret so can be placed in `config.toml` as well.
+This information is not a secret so can be placed in `config.toml` as well:

 ```toml
 [destination.bigquery]